nilanjanchatterjee/Geofence/README.md

 ### Settings
 The app requires a polygon boundary in shapefile format.
 A fall back file of protected area in the Y2Y area is provided and users can upload their own polygon shapefile.

-### Most common errors
-*Please describe shortly what most common errors of the App can be, how they occur and best ways of solving them.*

 ### Null or error handling

 If no point has overlap with the protected area an **logger** message is given in the app-log.
 Please check the app-log if you do not see an output artefact plot.